 How the Issue of Dark Data Affects Data Discovery

 Among the mountains of data already stored and arriving daily in today’s businesses, is a secret hiding in plain sight: dark data.
 This is unknown and unused data, and it makes up more than half the data collected by companies, creating a considerable issue.

 According to Splunk’s State of Dark Data report, 55% of all data collected by companies is dark data.
 Within this category lies two subcategories — data that they know has been captured but don’t know how to use, and data that they are not even certain that they have.
-Further, 85% of companies say they are not using dark data, because they do not have the tools to find it, capture it and analyze it.

 When companies do not know where all the sensitive data is stored, they cannot be confident they are complying with consumer data protection measures.
 At the same time, data that is misused or improperly protected makes businesses vulnerable to legal action or theft from hackers.